 “God means for the beauty of worship to be dramatized in the right ordering of our sexual lives.”

 We learn from Paul in Ephesians 5:31–32 that, from the beginning, manhood and womanhood existed to represent or dramatize God’s relation to his people and then Christ’s relation to his bride, the church.
 In this drama, the man represents God or Christ and is to love his wife as Christ loved the church.
 The woman represents God’s people or the church.
 And sexual union in the covenant of marriage represents pure, undefiled, intense heart-worship.
 That is, God means for the beauty of worship to be dramatized in the right ordering of our sexual lives.

 But instead, we have exchanged the glory of God for images, especially of ourselves.
 The beauty of heart-worship has been destroyed.
 Therefore, in judgment, God decrees that this disordering of our relation to him be dramatized in the disordering of our sexual relations with each other.
 And since the right ordering of our relationship to God in heart-worship was dramatized by heterosexual union in the covenant of marriage, the disordering of our relationship to God is dramatized by the breakdown of that heterosexual union.

 Homosexuality is the most vivid form of that breakdown.
 God and man in covenant worship are represented by male and female in covenant sexual union.
 Therefore, when man turns from God to images of himself, God hands us over to what we have chosen and dramatizes it by male and female turning to images of themselves for sexual union, namely their own sex.
 Homosexuality is the judgment of God dramatizing the exchange of the glory of God for images of ourselves.
 (See the parallel uses of “exchange” in verses 25 and 26.)

-4. Which leads us to one last word: The healing of the homosexual soul, as with every other soul, will be the return of the glory God to its rightful place in our affections.
+Finally, one last word: The healing of the homosexual soul, as with every other soul, will be the return of the glory God to its rightful place in our affections.